Azure/azure-powershell/src/Aks/Aks/help/Az.Aks.md

 Update or create a managed Kubernetes cluster.

 ### [Set-AzAksClusterCredential](Set-AzAksClusterCredential.md)
-Reset the ServicePrincipal or reset AAD profile of a existing aks cluster.
+Reset the ServicePrincipal of a existing aks cluster.

 ### [Start-AzAksDashboard](Start-AzAksDashboard.md)
 Create a Kubectl SSH tunnel to the managed cluster's dashboard.